-At the tender age of three years old, I was placed in a foster home after being abruptly taken away from biological family.
+At the tender age of three, I was placed in a foster home after being abruptly taken away from my biological family.
 I spent almost a decade as a ward of the State of Illinois.
 I would never wish this traumatic experience on any child.
 Luckily, I was adopted by a loving family and reconciled with my biological family years later.
-When I reflect upon those years in foster care, I had very little power over important life decisions.
+Reflecting upon those years in foster care, I had little power over important life decisions.
 I was at the mercy of adults.
 Too bad many adults could care less about the children.

 Cry of the Children

 The leaders of this nation and its citizens need to address the fact that one and seven children are born into poverty in the U.S. It’s a stain on a country that touts itself as the wealthiest nation on Earth.
 Here are some facts:

 - The federal “poverty line” in 2014 for a family of 4 (2 adults + 2 kids under age 17) is about $24,000.
 But social welfare researchers say it would take an income of about twice that amount to achieve basic financial security. — U.S. Census Bureau

 - 1 kid in 5 lives in poverty compared to 1 in 8 adults.
 That’s 15.5 million impoverished kids in the U.S. — U.S. Census Bureau

 - Almost 40% of American kids spend at least 1 year in poverty before they turn 18. — Urban Institute